 Also, it is important to sound like a Human and not like a brand or company.

 After all, you are building a personal brand, so it means you need to come across more on a personal level.

-So, you better start by introducing yourself in your first email, make it more authentic and natural.
+So, you better start by introducing yourself in your first email, and make it more authentic and natural.

 Open yourself to an extent where a person gets a clear picture of who you are, what you do, and what they can expect from you.

-Make it relative and don’t try to sound too boastful.
+Make it relative, and don’t try to sound too boastful.
 Either thing should be factual or communicative.

 Make Your Emails Exciting To Wait For

-It doesn’t matter if your emails are valuable but if it is too clumsy or boring to read or go through, no one will be reading them.
+It doesn’t matter if your emails are valuable, but if it is too clumsy or boring to read or go through, no one will be reading them.